 The star we call Polaris, or the Pole Star, is very close to the Celestial North Pole, so as the Earth rotates on its axis all the stars appear to rotate about Polaris.

 Today of course we have all seen pictures taken by the Hubble Telescope so we know that the Universe is not really like this.
 Four thousand years ago many Wise Men had also realised that the Celestial Sphere was not real, it was just a very simple model to explain to ordinary people what they saw in the Night Sky, one that is as useful today as it has ever been.
-Only if you are using a very very powerful telescope, one costing tens or hundreds of millions of pounds (or dollars or euros), will you ever see the fixed stars as anything other than points of light or be able to measure their movement or say how far away they are.
+Only if you are using a very powerful telescope will you ever see the fixed stars as anything other than points of light or be able to measure their movement or say how far away they are.

 Today Wise People (even teachers!) are still making models to explain complex ideas to ordinary people: we call them computer simulations, and we watch cgi (computer generated imagery) on our tablets and phones and tvs every day.
 But we are no different from our ancestors of four hundred, or four thousand, years ago: we can still get muddled up (or even be deliberately misled) about what is real and what is not: many children of Sam’s age know the Rules of Quiddich better than they know the Rules of cricket!